KiandaBPM/docs/content/docs/low-code/_index.md

 7. When you are finished editing the dialog box click on **OK** or click on **Close** at any time to exit.
 The output is shown in the next section.

+When a custom widget is created it can be exported within a Kianda file along with process design and/or dashboards, or on its own.
+This file can then be imported into the same or different Kianda environments of your choosing, giving you flexible access to your custom widgets.
+To learn more about this, see [Exporting processes](/docs/platform/application-designer/process/#exporting-processes) and [Importing processes](/docs/platform/application-designer/process/#importing-processes).

 ### Example of a Field widget